 Apartment building smart locks:

-Hardware for facial recognition powered individual door locks (a smart AIoT device) would be more dependent on form and less constrained by performance
+Integrating facial recognition to individual door locks (smart AIoT devices) would be more dependent on form, and less constrained by performance

 Features by Vertical